dvdsk/stream-owl/README.md

  - Recovers download progress
  - Limit the bandwidth used
  - Prioritize one stream over another
+ - Handles server errors and disconnects without disturbing the reader

 ## License options
 This work is available under the Gnu Public License (version 3).
 For other licenses please contact me.